Designer, Web Developer, and Curriculum Developer in Asheville, NC

 As is my nature, I took an entrepreneurial approach to solving the bail problem and started devising a way to be “The Affirm® of Bail” or “Vouch® for the Incarcerated.”
 However, the deeper I dove into the world of money bail—down to taking practice licensing exams—the more I realized this system cannot be disrupted from within.
 There’s no room for “a good bail company” when bail itself is unjustifiable.

 To work towards a more humane system, I’ve helped the Orleans Parish Prison Reform Coalition, Voice of the Experienced (VOTE), and the New Orleans Safety & Freedom Fund on their online presences and digital toolkits.

-Currently, I manage a design course of an online training academy that places people from under-represented communities—including formerly incarcerated and formerly homeless individuals—into careers in tech.
+Currently, I lead the academic team at Kenzie Academy, an online college alternative that places people from under-represented communities—including formerly incarcerated and formerly homeless individuals—into careers in tech.

 I'm on a bit of a hiatus from criminal justice reform work—recharging myself in the mountains of Southern Appalachia 🏞